Vocabulary word Discontent - Practice with online flashcards, spelling bees and vocabulary quizzes

 The noun 'discontent' is formed by combining the prefix 'dis-' (meaning 'not' or 'lack of') and the word 'content.'
 'Content' itself comes from the Latin word 'contentus,' which means 'satisfied' or 'contented.'
 Therefore, 'discontent' literally means 'not content' or 'lacking contentment.'
 Its etymology reflects a state of dissatisfaction, unhappiness, or lack of contentment with one's current circumstances, situation, or conditions, emphasizing the absence of satisfaction.
 The term underscores the feeling of unrest and unease that arises when one is not content or satisfied with their present state of affairs.

-Quiz: Find the meaning of discontent
+Find the correct meaning of the noun discontent:

 Try Again!